 New killer alligator movie, Crawl, hits theatres today.
 Sam Raimi (Evil Dead, Drag Me to Hell) produces and Alexandre Aja (High Tension) directs the genre-blending horror flick.
 And much to probably everyone’s surprise, critics seems to really like it.
 Maybe that’s because we all know that alligators and crocodiles are damn scary.
 They’re basically living ‘dinosaurs’.
 Next to Great White Sharks, there’s not much scarier in the murky depths.
 Not surprisingly then, horror movies have frequently used the saw-toothed reptiles as monsters.
 For this edition of The Chopping Block, I take a look at some of the best killer alligator and crocodile movies from the past.

 Three killer crocodile movies were released in 2007.
-Although it probably had the widest theatrical release, Primeval is the least interesting.
+Despite having the widest theatrical release, Primeval is the least interesting.
 Although it’s based on the story of legendary man-eating Burundi crocodile called Gustave, Primeval is a bit of a tonal mess.
 Part B-monster movie, part ‘socially important’ movie about Africa, Primeval has an identity crisis.
 It’s giant crocodile scenes are fun; this isn’t a boring movie.
 But there’s a lack of suspense and real scares.
 Ultimately, Primeval is the most forgettable movie on this list.

 Eaten Alive (1976)

 They don’t make them like this anymore.
 Follow The Texas Chainsaw Massacre, Tobe Hooper directed this pure piece of Grindhouse exploitation cinema, Eaten Alive.
 Hillbilly motel proprietor Judd also happens to be a psychopathic who feeds guests to his pet crocodile.
 Eccentric is just one way to describe this movie.
 It’s grisly, sleazy, and often incomprehensible.
-Performances range from ‘gonzo’ to still.
+Performances range from ‘gonzo’ to stiff.
 You’ll even find a young Robert Englund (A Nightmare on Elm Street).
+At times, you won’t know whether to laugh or be disturbed.
+But lovers of old-school midnight movies will love Eaten Alive.

 Black Water (2007)